spintronic-computing-group/spnc/README.md

 ## Precommit git hooks
 - This repo uses git hooks via pre-commit to enable common practice across users/development environments
 - To use these pre commits, they need to be installed.
 Activate the env and run: ```pre-commit install```.
 You'll need to do this on each dev machine.
+They are installed based on commands in ".pre-commit-config.yaml"
 - hooks are only run on commited files.
 To run on all files use ```pre-commit run --all-files```